DupuisTelio/Breast_Calcification_Internship_2023/README.md

   Try to find interesting metric about the clusters once detected : such as the mean of the minimal distance between them, the radius of the cluster and the number of other MC in this radius.
 Also a new publication has been suggested : https://www.nature.com/articles/s41467-023-37822-0 (or available on this Github ) that might bring solution for those characterics.
 With this publication, the focus should be only on the fig3 and the measures for only 1 class of cell.

+---

+From 17/07 to 28/07:

+A deeper study of CALC1 has been made to prove that the output is definitely a probablity of MC and the use of a threshold is only made after for the plots (so adding a threshold is justified in our case to  have a binary output, and this threshold is a bit lower than the one they put as an init value for their plot so more MC area can be found).

+FLOCK/FEDEG -> Solution is now completed, with functions in python that calculate the properties list then extract it in a txt file with a specific format, so that 2 matlab functions newly added can read thoses lists and put it as enter of step 2 (we avoid now step 1)
+The results are good in terms of clusters making and statistics about those clusters.
+Now we need to choose on what MC properties we want to perform our clusters.

+7 new ways of clustering tried in python but now that solution 2 is providing us a solid clustering, we will probably not pursue in this aspect.

+New metrics have been found studying the SPIAT (the new publication from last meeting, R language ) code, one have been implemented : the AMD (Average Minimal Distance) for MC of all the images, MC inside a specific cluster, MC of all the images but only compared with others MC inside their own cluster.
+Now we should try to find a way to take the clusters in matlab (output of HPV/FeDeG code) and put it as an entry of the AMD code in python.
+Also make this AMD between clusters and an other metric (found before the meeting) could be implemented about the number of MC in a given radius R.

+Made a script to turn the dicoms dataset in png, but didn't try yet with this dataset

+--28/07 presentation diapositive on the repository

+New objectives proposed:

+  Try with dicoms dataset, and ddsm dataset, IN breast dataset (clusters and ground truth) to compare ground truth, with the model

+  As said above:
+- adapt matlab clusters output to put it in python and calculate AMD / other metrics
+- End AMD ( between clusters), do radius and maybe try new metrics ?

+  own settled objective:
+- Cleaning the python code because it’s starting to be really messy
+- Maybe start working on a script to make the whole process easier of access

+  Create a way to extract MC locations (as I did in txt) in csv file for Georges and Elisaveth personnal work -> what kind of format would they prefer ?